Guiditooo/D2_Final_Tank_Game/README.md

  -Game Settings Tab-
    * Ball Count: It will set the amount of bombs that will be spawned on the game.
 DONE
    * Time: It sets the time that the player has for shooting every bomb.
 DONE
-   * $NOTE: The score will be calculated in base of that values.
+   * Note: The score will be calculated in base of that values.
 DONE

  -Gameplay-
    * HUD(will be shown while the game is unpaused) Countdown: It Will be your maximum problem, if it reaches 0, the game will be over.
 DONE